 The climate is changing rapidly and irrevocably.
 Fossil fuel companies ALREADY have the rights to more than enough carbon-based fuels to drive our planet past any possibility of recovery if they are burned.
 It is economically short-sighted and morally wrong for our state to invest in companies whose business model is incompatible with a sustainable…Continue

 The globalization of economies and cultures creates both danger and opportunity at home and abroad.
 For some of us, the issues feel academic.
-To those…Continue
+To those on…Continue

 Well our annual HandsOn! fair is done and more people can now: sharpen their own tools rather than send them to the dump; make their own feta, lip balm, toothpaste, soap, lotions, deodorant, nut milk, jam, tortillas, gluten free pasta and sourdough starts, mushrooms, soil, vegan food, beeswax candles, and pickles instead of buying them pre-packaged in plastic; prune and plant their gardens better; grow veggies in containers and homemade coldframes or aquaponic systems; understand why mason…Continue